 David manages his own production music library, Combustible Music, through which he licenses music for film and television.
 Combustible Music has provided music for shows such as PBS’ “Independent Lens”.
-Fox’s “American Idol”, VH1’s “Candidly Nicole”, a series following Nicole Richie, Bravo’s “Millionaire Matchmaker” and “Then and Now with Andy Cohen”, HGTV’s “Island Hunters”, and BBC Two’s “The Fifteen Billion Pound Railway”.
+Fox’s “American Idol”, VH1’s “Candidly Nicole”, a series following Nicole Richie, Bravo’s “Millionaire Matchmaker” and “Then and Now with Andy Cohen”, Discovery Network’s “Island Hunters”, and BBC Two’s “The Fifteen Billion Pound Railway”.

 In his off time, David enjoys restoring his 100-year old Hollywood home with his wife, walking their dogs, boxing, and jamming with friends.